Don’t hate the boss; be the boss by earning one of the best management degrees in the country.

 Located just outside of the state capital, Boston College is a private research university that is rooted in its Jesuit faith.
 In total, over 112 Jesuits live and work on the Boston College campus, making it one of the largest Jesuit communities in the world.
 Its undergraduate management and business programs have ranked in the top five in past years.
+Program Features

 The General Management program at Boston College blends together a strong set of classes in more than just management principles.
 You’ll study accounting, finance, marketing, leadership, information systems, and operations to give you a fully rounded curriculum.
 Some of the stand-out classes include:

 - Management Science

 - Accounting Information Systems